xcore/sc_spdif/doc/api-tx.rst

 is useful if the S/PDIF output port is on a different core.

 The S/PDIF transmit modules require a one-bit output port, a clock block, and a master clock coming in on a one-bit port.
+Externally, a flip-flop should resynchronise the edges of the signal for any signal above 48 KHz.
+In order to set-up the ports, the master clock should be delayed in order for the external signal and the internal update to not coincide.
+The function ``SpdifTransmitPortConfig`` is provided for this purpose.

 API